 Calnetix Technologies, an affiliate company of Upwing Energy, is the world leader in the system level integration of PM machines in a wide range of industries worldwide.

-Applying Calnetix’s knowhow, Upwing is integrating PM motors into its downhole rotating equipment.
+Applying Calnetix’s knowhow, Upwing is integrating PM motors into its downhole rotating system.
 In doing so, we are able to leverage the unique capabilities of PM machines for our Subsurface Compressor Systems™ (SCS).
 Some of the unique features and key values that Upwing’s hermetically sealed high-speed PM motors provide are discussed below.

 High-speed operation is a must for compressible fluids, especially in a restricted diameter environment.
 High speed also brings about unique value for pump systems.
 For PM motors, speed is directly proportional to horsepower (HP).
 PM machines provide constant torque throughout an operating speed range, therefore increasing the speed directly increases the HP.
 For example, if a motor with a fixed geometry delivers 200HP at 3,000 rpm, the same physical size PM motor will deliver 400 HP at 6,000 rpm.
 Or, a 6,000 rpm 200 HP motor will be half the length of a 3,000 rpm 200 HP motor.
 High speed also has significant value for pump systems; as the pump speed doubles for electric submersible pump (ESP) applications, only one-third of the pump stages are necessary to perform the same amount of work.
 This significantly reduces the overall pump size, cost and handling complexity.